microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ## Use Good Names

-Good names for resources, properties, operations, and parameters are essential to a good developer experience.
+Good names for resources, properties, operations, and parameters are essential to a great developer experience.

 Resources are described by nouns.
 Resource and property names must be descriptive and easy for customers to understand.
 Avoid names that refer to service implementation details, e.g. "TreeLeafNode", or simply describe the structure of value without